blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/campaigns/korsarus/settlements/dinangle.md

 # Dinangle
-Built within the sentinel forest, guarded by sentinels.
+Built within the sentinel forest in a Titan fortress, guarded by sentinels.
+The underground fortreess has hot and cold running water, plumbing, and heating.

 ```
 {